AlexSserb/dental-lab-backend/README.md

 The system is designed for a dental laboratory.
 The laboratory receives orders from clients (doctors).
 Each order consists of products.
 To perform each product, several dental technicians must perform a sequence of operations.
 After completing all the work, the doctor accepts and pays for the products.

-There are 5 roles in the system:
+There are 3 roles in the system:
 1. *Doctor*.
 The doctor can register in the system, place orders and view the progress of his orders.
 2. *Dental technician*.
 A dental technician can receive operations to perform and mark their statuses.
 There are 4 departments according to which they perform different operations:
    - *Modeling Department.*
    - *CAD/CAM Department.*
    - *Ceramics Department.*
    - *Prosthetics Department.*
-3. *Chief dental technician*.
-The Chief technician can assign operations to technicians and view the progress of all work.
-Also, the chief technician can perform operations just like a regular technician.
-4. *Laboratory administrator*.
+3. *Laboratory administrator*.
 The administrator can view the progress of work, place and adjust orders, and distribute operations to technicians.
-5. *Director*.
-The director has the same capabilities as the administrator, but he also has access to statistics on order fulfillment.

 <a name="technologies"></a>
 ## Technologies